diegocrdz/TC2005B_Equipo1_BotRunners/Videojuego/GDD_Template.md

 ---

 ### **Atributos de estilo**

-[Again, consistency is key.
-Define that consistency here.
-What kind of instruments do you want to use in your music?
-Any particular tempo, key?
-Influences, genre?
-Mood?]: #

-[Stylistically, what kind of sound effects are you looking for?
-Do you want to exaggerate actions with lengthy, cartoony sounds (e.g. mario&#39;s jump), or use just enough to let the player know something happened (e.g. mega man&#39;s landing)?
-Going for realism?
-You can use the music style as a bit of a reference too. ]: #

-[Remember, auditory feedback should stand out from the music and other sound effects so the player hears it well.
-Volume, panning, and frequency/pitch are all important aspects to consider in both music _and_ sounds - so plan accordingly!]: #

 Overclocked busca apegarse a un juego roguelite competitivo, por lo que la música y los efectos de sonido deben reflejar la tensión de la competencia dentro del juego.
 Para lograr esto, se debe seguir un estilo musical enérgico y rápido, con efectos de sonido que resalten las acciones del jugador y enemigos.